spiral/docs/docs/en/start/structure.md

 # Getting started — Directory Structure

-The Spiral Framework does not impose any directory structure for your application, so you have the flexibility to organize your files and directories.
+Spiral does not impose any directory structure for your application, so you have the flexibility to organize your files and directories.
 However, it provides a recommended structure that can be used as a starting point.
 This structure can also be easily modified.

 ## Directories